 The School provides an educational program based on, and taught in accordance with the NSW Education Standards Authority (NESA) syllabuses for primary education.
 The Key Learning Areas (KLAs) are English, Mathematics, Science and Technology (S&T), Human Society and its Environment (HSIE), Creative Arts (CA) and Personal Development, Health and Physical Education (PDHPE).
 In addition to this, the School implements the Diocesan Religious Education syllabus.
-Staff members are committed to continuous improvement of teaching and learning in all facets of the curriculum.

-In 2021, the major focus in learning and teaching was the consolidation of initiatives already commenced by the school completed School Review.
-This process continued with staff implementing a consistent practice across the school, particularly in the area of Literacy.
+In 2022, the major focus in learning and teaching was the consolidation of initiatives already commenced by the school completed School Review.
+This process continued with staff imbedding a consistent practice across the school, particularly in the area of Literacy.
 A series collaborative staff meetings and staff development twilight sessions were in place to support teacher PL that involved the analysing, planning, acting and reviewing phases by teachers and school leadership.
 The professional learning and teaching cycles were a key strategy to support teacher PL to embed literacy strategies across classrooms.